Published in: 2015

 Section 2 describes the study tools and methods used.

 Section 3 looks at the results or key findings of the research.

 Section 4 includes a discussion of how the findings can be used at the operational level to inform policy and recommendations on how to address critical knowledge gaps.

 Finally, section 5 presents the conclusions drawn from the research.

 Annexure 1 includes short case studies on each of the 12 cities and a matrix of the data used to develop the SDF: Santa Cruz, Bolívia; Tegucigalpa, Honduras; Managua, Nicaragua; Maputo, Moçambique; Dakar, Senegal; Kampala, Uganda; Dhaka, Bangladesh; Delhi, India; Phonm Penh, Cambodia; Palu, Indonesia; Dumaguete and Manila, Philippines.

 Peal, A., Evans, B., Blackett, I., Hawkins, P., Heymans, C. (2015).
 A Review of Fecal Sludge Management in 12 Cities - (Final Draft).
 World Bank - Water and Sanitation Program

-Asia & Pacific English Faecal sludge treatment processes Latin America & Caribbean Operation and maintenance (WG10) Peri-urban Sub-Saharan Africa Urban (entire city) Urban informal settlements (slums)
+East Asia & Pacific English Faecal sludge treatment processes Latin America & Caribbean Operation, maintenance and sustainable services (WG10) Peri-urban Sub-Saharan Africa Urban (entire city) Urban informal settlements (slums)

 Share this page on